mems/calepin/Development/JavaScript/JavaScript.md

 #### As nodes of the current document

-**Content will be automatically loaded**: img, scripts, styles, etc. but not iframes
+**Content will be automatically loaded**: img and styles but not scripts nor iframes

 ##### A (detached) root node